 Introduction

-Following your care and support assessment, and if you have been given a personal budget to meet your eligible care needs, you may choose to have this money as a direct payment.
-This is so that you can choose, arrange and pay for your own care and support.
+Following your care and support assessment, if you get a personal budget to cover your care needs, you can choose to have this money as a direct payment.
+This way, you can choose, arrange and pay for your own care and support.

 How it works

-If you qualify for help, the social care worker who completes your needs assessment will explain Direct Payments and how they work and give you information to read.
+If you qualify for help, a social care worker will explain Direct Payments to you and give you information to read.
 You can then take time to decide what you want you to do.
-You must want to have a Direct Payment and be able to manage your care and support arrangements and keep information about how the money is used.
+You must want to have a Direct Payment and be able to manage your care and support arrangements.
+You will also need to keep track of how the money is used.

 You can ask someone else to manage your Direct Payment for you, such as a friend, family member or volunteer.
-You may be thinking of employing someone to help you, this means you will take on the responsibility of an employer, so you need to know and understand the rules that employers must follow.
+You may be thinking of employing someone to help you.
+This means you will take on the responsibility of being an employer.
+You will need to know and understand the rules that employers must follow.
 We have organisations that can help you with this.
 See The Direct Payment Advisory Scheme below for more information.

 You cannot use your Direct Payment to pay for food, gas, electricity or other utilities or long-term care in a care home.
 Before buying any specialist equipment first consider if it is available from the integrated Community Equipment and Home Improvement Agency – Living Made Easy.
 This can normally be provided free of charge if you have been assessed by an Occupational Therapist as needing the equipment.